 There is uncertainty about the prospects for growth in the U.S. economy impacted by a number of factors, including, but not limited to, rising government debt levels, potential government policy shifts, changing U.S. consumer spending patterns and changing expectations for inflation and deflation which may impact interest rates.
 During 2022 and 2023, the U.S. Federal Reserve raised benchmark interest rates eleven times, partially in response to increasing inflation and a strong labor market.
 Any change in the fiscal policies or stated target interest rates of the U.S. Federal Reserve or other central banking institutions, or market expectations of such change, are difficult to predict and may result in sustained levels of high interest rates.
-Increased interest rates, which often lead to higher payment obligations, may adversely impact the spending level of consumers and their willingness and ability to borrow money, resulting in decreased borrower demand for our lending products or those provided by our Product Partners and any steps we may take to mitigate such change could impact credit quality and overall growth of our business.
+Increased interest rates, which often lead to higher payment obligations, may adversely impact the spending level of consumers and their willingness and ability to borrow money, resulting in decreased borrower demand for our lending products or those provided by our Product Partners.
+A change in demand for our lending products or those provided by our Product Partners and any steps we may take to mitigate such change could impact credit quality and overall growth of our business.
 In addition, our Product Partners may tighten underwriting standards in high interest rate and inflationary environments, resulting in decreased lending supply, and therefore decreased revenue to us, in our personal loans vertical.
-During the year ended December 31, 2023, revenue from our personal loans vertical represented the majority of our Enterprise marketplace revenue.
+During the year ended December 31, 2024, revenue from our personal loans vertical represented the majority of our Enterprise marketplace revenue.
 This concentration of revenue in the personal loans sector could heighten the impact of adverse macroeconomic conditions on our Enterprise business, which could materially and adversely affect financial condition, results of operations and cash flows.
-Furthermore, inflationary and other economic pressure resulting in the inability of a borrower to repay a loan could translate into increased loan delinquencies, defaults, bankruptcies or foreclosures and charge-offs and decreased recoveries, all of which could neg
+Furthermore, inflationary and other economic pressure resulting in the inability of a borrower to repay a loan could translate into increased loan delinquencies, defaults, bankru